Statutory interpretation: Textual canons

-As opposed to the plain meaning rule, the technical meaning rule applies the specific context and rules of grammar that are applied if the term is well defined and understood in an industry setting.
+As opposed to the plain meaning rule, the technical meaning rule applies the specific context and rules of grammar that are applied if the term is well-defined and understood in a specific technical setting.
 To determine if there is a technical meaning, judges will look at whether the surrounding words are technical, and whether the act was directed to a technical audience.
 They can also look to the title, the purpose, or the legislative history to indicate whether there is technical meaning implied in the statute.
 This concept is most easily defined in the case Frigaliment Importing Co. v.
 B.N.S.
-Int'l Sales Corp., where the term "chicken" was disputed as either a technical word or if plain meaning applied.
+Int'l Sales Corp., where it was disputed whether the term "chicken" was a technical word in context or whether plain meaning applied.